jni/using-python-for-science/using-python-for-science/understanding-errors.md

 work to understand why an error happened, and, probably, what you can do about it.

-Typically, somewhere along the traceback, there is an interface betweene code you wrote and code from a library you've installed, or from the Python standard library.
-In many cases, the error happens from *defined* behavior in thta library, and you can in a sense stop looking once you get to that interface: you cannot control that code (except through pull requests!
+Typically, somewhere along the traceback, there is an interface between code you wrote and code from a library you've installed, or from the Python standard library.
+In many cases, the error happens from *defined* behavior in that library, and you can in a sense stop looking once you get to that interface: you cannot control that code (except through pull requests!
 See REFERENCE for more!).
 Instead, your goal is to figure out how not to raise that error in the